-Experience vision with cataracts with the Fred Hollows Foundation
+Experience vision with cataracts

 This month, the Laser Vision Scotland blog is focusing on The Fred Hollows Foundation.
 The foundation came about through the lifes work of its namesake.
 Amongst its work, the foundation have developed a sight simulator so anyone can experience vision with cataracts, glaucoma or retinopathy.
 Read on for a look into Fred Hollows incredible life and to try the sight simulator for yourself.